-If your child takes part in Forest School please ensure they have all of the correct kit in school on the right day – it is all for their own safety and they may not be able to take part without it.
+On the day that your child takes part in Outdoor Education please ensure they have all of the correct kit in school – it is all for their own safety and they may not be able to take part without it.

 - Sturdy boots or wellies